bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_02.md

 We broadcast to different nodes when new transactions and blocks are added.
 In this way, all the nodes are synced.
 Querying any nodes will return the same results.

-Q5.
-Is it possible that 2 miners find a block at the same time?
-What happens then?

 ## Testing

 We are now going to create a transaction, add it to a block and verify that all the chain are in sync.